 As with all professional hair colour products, there is a very small chance of experiencing an allergic reaction during hair colouring.
-In certain rare cases, these can pose a serious risk to health, so it is important that you understand how to minimise the risk of experiencing an allergic reaction.
+In certain rare cases, these can pose a serious risk to health, so it is important that you understand how to minimize the risk of experiencing an allergic reaction.

 We have produced two short safety education films designed for colourists and their clients – view them using these links: